mperalty/youshoulddraw/README.md

 ## Sharing Prompts

 Whenever a prompt is generated (through the website or the API) it is stored in the `generated_prompts` table.
-The ID of the saved row is returned to the frontend so you can share a direct link such as:
+If the exact text already exists the previous record is reused, otherwise a new row is created.
+The returned ID lets you share a direct link such as:

 ```
 http://localhost:8000/share/123